Accelerated electron thermometer: observation of 1D Planck radiation: Acknowledgments

 \section{Acknowledgments}

 Funding comes in part from the FY2021-SGP-1-STMM Faculty Development Competitive Research Grant No. 021220FD3951 at Nazarbayev University.
+M. H. L. was supported by the National Research Foundation of Korea under Grants No. 2017R1A2A2A05001422 and No. 2020R1A2C2008103.
 Appreciation is given to the organizers, speakers, and participants of the QFTCS Workshop: May 23-27, 2022.
 We thank Thomas R. Gentile and Jeffery S. Nico at the Physics Laboratory at the National Institute of Standards and Technology (Maryland, USA) for helpful advice concerning interpretation and analysis of the RDK II Collaboration data.